Choosing ACCOR push-fit valves

 Alloys that are being used are more brittle than the old, leaded metal while the ACCOR lead-free solution is proven for over 20 years.

 It’s very easy to install.
-Just clean the pipe, then use the provided gauge and ring to ensure that the valve is pushed all the way on the pipe to engage the gripper rings and internal O-ring.
+Just clean the pipe, then use the provided gauge and ring to ensure that the valve is pressed all the way on the pipe to engage the gripper rings and internal O-ring.
 ACCOR’s valves do not require using an insert fitting for PEX pipe.

 To see the easy installation, go to accortechnology.com/accor-supply-stop-valves-installation-videos.